 While gold and inflation might not be a perfect inflation hedge, gold stocks have become a value play.

-We can’t know for sure if this is one of those periods where gold does well during inflationary periods, but owning gold mining stocks still makes a lot of sense right now because the price of gold is already pretty high and producers are making heavy profits.
+We can’t know for sure if this is one of those periods where gold does well during inflationary periods, but owning gold mining stocks still makes a lot of sense right now because the price of gold is already pretty high and producers are making big profits.
 At the same time investors haven’t bid up the price of the stocks because they seem to be interested in all things tech!
 Even if gold stays flat from here, it is looking good for producers.

 All last year I was excited about the valuation of energy stocks and backed up the truck and this year it has been gold stocks for me.
 Sometimes trades have to percolate for a while before the rest of the market catches up.

 Sadly I can’t say the same about silver stocks.
 I haven’t seen any good deals, but there might be some out there.
 Let me know if you find any high conviction plays.

 Platinum has been undervalued for years and with the green movement, this could be a catalyst that ignites the fire.
-Read the case for Platinum here.
+Read the case for platinum here.

 The nice thing about commodity producer stocks is that they benefit directly from the pricing of the raw materials.
 In fact, they are generally the ones that set the price and their whole business operation of whether to invest in a new lumber yard, mine, or oil well is directly dependent on the return they will get.